ARMmbed/mbed-os-example-mesh-minimal/README.md

 - Mesh network.
 A router. (default)
 - Star network.
 Non routing device.
 Also known as a host, or sleepy host.

-Modify your `mbed_app.json` file to tell which Nanostack and [Mbed Mesh API](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/README.md) configuration should be used.
+Modify your `mbed_app.json` file to tell which Nanostack and [Mbed Mesh API](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/README.md) configuration to use.

 An example of the `mbed_app.json` file: